-QUIZZES: During the semester, we give occasional quizzes which are either clicker quizzes (all MCQ) or paper quizzes (MCQ only or a mix of MCQ and FRQ) for in-person classes.
-For remotely taught classes, quizzes may be administered in a variety of formats; through Blackboard, through MasteringPhysics.com etc. Further information regarding this will be disseminated as the semester gets underway.
+OUIZZES: For in-person classes, we give occasional quizzes which are either clicker quizzes (all MCQ) or paper quizzes (MCQ only or a mix of MCQ and FRQ).
+For remotely taught (online) classes, quizzes may be administered in a variety of formats; through Blackboard, through MasteringPhysics.com etc., during your recitation class.
+Further information regarding this will be disseminated as the semester gets underway.